-Crypto deposits, withdrawals, withdrawals with currency conversion, fiat SEPA operations, and WhiteBIT Codes — status state machines, fee calculation, and webhook reconciliation.
+Crypto deposits, withdrawals, withdrawals with currency conversion, fiat operations (SEPA and card providers), and WhiteBIT Codes — status state machines, fee calculation, and webhook reconciliation.

-EEA users: USDT deposits and withdrawals are not available since December 30, 2024 (MiCA compliance).
+EEA users: USDT deposits and withdrawals have been unavailable since December 30, 2024 (MiCA compliance).
 Use USDC or EURI as alternatives.
 See Regulatory Compliance for details.

 UC1 — Payment provider with per-end-user deposit address